ml-utils/bert-syntax-it/vocab_documentation.md

 OVERVIEW
 - This document explains the purpose of each of the column headings in vocabulary.csv
 - For details on the structure of the entries, see the README file
+- also in vocab_sets.py there variable names give more extensive descriptions of some of the tags

 ## expression
 - each entry is a lexical expression